gibbo101/critticwars-blog/README.md

 * Amatic SC - This font utilises a Capitilised style and is used on the CritticWars website in most of their banners, making it a great choice to use for Titles in areas across the site.

 * Sans-Serif - The default Bootstrap font.
-The main CritticWars website utilises the condensed Roboto fornt due to its need to fit font into smaller boxes and narrow sidebars whilst also not being a truly full screen layout.
+The main CritticWars website utilises the condensed Roboto font due to its need to fit font into smaller boxes and narrow sidebars whilst also not being a truly full screen layout.
 For a more full screen design on DevBlog the standard bootstrap font offered excellent readability whilst also being somewhat close to the CritticWars font style so I saw no need to deviate from the default font.

 ## **Agile Development Process**